arseniikazmin/lang/README.md

 # *lang*
-lang is a language learning program to learn and view words.
-All languages are divided into categories, i.e. food, colors, months, etc.
+lang is a language learning program to learn, repeat and view words.
+All words are divided into categories, i.e. food, colors, months, etc.

 ## Features
 - Word learning